MicrosoftDocs/win32/desktop-src/MMC/mmcn-listpad.md

 ---
 title: MMCN\_LISTPAD message
-description: Sent to a snap-in's IComponent implementation when the list control for the list view taskpad for one of its scope items is being attached or detached.
+description: Sent to a snap-ins IComponent implementation when the list control for the list view taskpad for one of its scope items is being attached or detached.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: 'ce2a3146-f466-4768-a573-a4968baf659e'
+ms.assetid: ce2a3146-f466-4768-a573-a4968baf659e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'microsoft-management-console'
+ms.technology: microsoft-management-console
 ms.tgt_platform: multiple
-keywords: ["MMCN_LISTPAD message MMC"]
+keywords:
+- MMCN_LISTPAD message MMC
 topic_type:
 - apiref
 api_name: